DrummerMC/AE2-Addons/README.md

 Download
 ==========

-Download can be found <a href="https://drone.io/github.com/DrummerMC/AE2-Addons/files">here</a>.
+Download can be found <a href="https://drone.io/github.com/DrummerMC/AE2-Addons/files">here</a> or on <a href="https://drummermc.ci.cloudbees.com/job/AE2Addons/">Jenkins</a>.